 If you tip in US dollars or another form of currency, they will have to exchange it to be able to use it.

 As of November 1st 2023, $100 Mexican pesos works out at about $5.63 USD or £4.62.
 However, do keep in mind that global exchange rates are constantly fluctuating.

 Is it better to have cash or a card in Mexico?

-It is better to carry a small amount of cash with you at all times in Mexico just to be safe.
+It is better to carry a small amount of cash with you at all times in Mexico just to be safe as many small stores, street food vendors and public transport operators only accept cash.
 You should also make sure that you carry one or two cards.

 Should I get pesos at the airport in Mexico?